-Starting small, fine seeds indoors
+Starting tiny seeds indoors

-Starting tiny seeds indoorsIf spring weather in your area tends to be cold and wet you may want to get a head start with tender plants such as tomatoes and peppers, by starting them indoors.
+If spring weather in your area tends to be cold and wet you may want to get a head start with tender plants such as tomatoes and peppers, by starting them indoors.

 This two-step method of seed starting protects the seedlings from possible attack by other living organisms and fowl weather until they become established.
 Also, sowing fine seeds and planting and germinating small seeds indoors is best accomplished by using this two-step seed starting method.

-Carefully plan your planting time.
-It will take about two months for the seedlings to mature enough so you can set them outside.
-But, if you sow them too early the seedlings will be leggy and root bound when planting weather and the proper moon phase arrives.
+|Be sure not to start seeds too early, if you do the seedlings will be leggy and root bound when planting weather and the proper moon phase arrives.
 The following method of starting seeds is the one most commonly used by the seasoned organic gardener.|

-Sow seeds in a flat or shallow pan of vermiculite or other light soil mix.
+Step One - Starting your plants from seedSow seeds in a flat or shallow pan of vermiculite or other light soil mix.
 Be sure the medium is thoroughly damp before seeding.
 Fill the flat with the soil mix until it is 1/2 inch from the top.
 To smooth out the surface, press down lightly using a piece of board.

 Before planting the seed, check the package directions for recommended planting depth.
 You can cut planting furrows as shown or scatter the seeds on the surface and sift a layer of soil on top then water lightly.